paulveillard/cybersecurity-threat-intelligence/README.md

 # Cybersecurity Threat Intelligence
 ###### The World of Threat Intelligence in Cybersecurity :
-> A collection of awesome software, libraries, documents, books, resources and cool stuff about threat intelligence in Cybersecurity.
+> An ongoing & curated collection of awesome software best practices and remediation techniques, libraries and frameworks, E-books and videos, Technical guidelines and important resources about Threat Intelligence.
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

 ##  `What is Threat Intelligence? `